jeremiahliao/traffic-citation-predictor/writeup.md

 The original csv file contained 1,018,634 records.
 The data was already very clean, with very few missing values.
 For most missing values, we either filled it with an 'Unknown' label or imputed the value using other columns or mean values.

 An issue we encountered was the vehicle make and model, as well as the charge description.
 The `Make` column contained all sorts of abbreviations and misspellings of common makes.
-We were able to use fuzzy matching to narrow this down to 63 different makes, with under three thousand records left as 'unknown'.
+We were able to use fuzzy matching to narrow this down to 63 different makes, with under three thousand records (out of a million) left as 'unknown'.

 The `VehicleType` column had some minor data errors with some duplicate values referring to the same vehicle type.
 (For example, "18 - Police Vehicle" and "18 - Police (Non-Emerg)" referred to the same vehicle type).
 To fix this, we extracted the numerical code referring to the vehicle type and remapped it to a standard vehicle type name.